thanegill/itc280/articles/12_02_28_assignment7.md

 Time Spent: 120

-Insead of using Bills Sprockets app I used my own file based "CMS" that this site is running off of and created multiple themes for it.
+Instead of using Bills Sprockets app I used my own file based "CMS" that this site is running off of and created multiple themes for it.
 I placed **links in the footer** that set a cookie via javascript.
 Those cookies are read by PHP on the page load.
 A default theme that is loaded if the theme cookie isn't set.

 Each theme has this structure: